 and 15 goals for Manchester United.

 So, it’s Aston Villa that gets the highest share of Young’s goals.
-That number of goals (30) have been scored in the 157 appearances that Young has made for Aston Villa which means the 35-year-old defender has scored almost one goal in every 5 appearances that he has made for the Lions.
+That number of goals (38) have been scored in all appearances that Young has made for Aston Villa which means the 37-year-old defender has scored almost one goal in every 5 appearances that he has made for the Lions.
 Maybe Young owes that number of goals to the fact that he has also played as a winger?
 Maybe.

-Ashley Young is currently serving the Serie A club, Inter Milan, and has scored 4 goals in the 22 appearances that he has made for them so far.
+Ashley Young is currently playing for Aston Villa, and has scored 1 goal in the 39 appearances that he has made for them so far.
 He’s also been a member of England national team since 2007 and has also scored 7 goals in the 39 appearances that he has made for them since.

 Although Young has scored for Aston Villa more than any other club during his career, it is with Manchester United that he has won the most number of titles among which are one Premier League title in 2012-13 season, one FA Cup in 2015-16 season, and one EFL Cup in 2016-17 season.